-Insurance technology is leaping forward, and in 2018, we’ll start to see big changes in how insurance companies handle everything from claims to underwriting and even fraud.
-Technology like automated inspection drones as well as data analytics technologies like artificial intelligence, machine learning and much-sought-after deep learning, are quickly moving from novelties to an essential part of the insurance industry’s toolkit.
+Insurance technology is leaping forward, and since we released IMGING’s ai-powered damage detection in 2018, we have seen big changes in how insurance companies handle everything from claims to underwriting and even fraud.
+Technology like automated inspection drones as well as data analytics technologies like artificial intelligence, machine learning and much-sought-after deep learning, have moved from novelties to an essential part of the insurance industry’s toolkit.
 But what exactly is the difference between these terms?
 What do these various technologies do and what exactly does that mean for the insurance industry?

 There’s a lot of overlap when it comes to artificial intelligence and machine learning, and they’re often used interchangeably, though they’re not the same.

 At its most simple, artificial intelligence is the broader concept – it’s intelligence displayed by a machine.
 Machine learning is a method of achieving artificial intelligence, and deep learning is an approach to machine learning.
 One way to describe it is to say that if artificial intelligence is a text-book, machine learning is a chapter in that book, and deep learning is a page or two in that chapter.
 The diagram below breaks down this concept.

 But to understand each concept and how we can apply it to insurance, let’s look closer.

 To put it simply, artificial intelligence is exactly what it sounds like: intelligence demonstrated by a machine.
 Again, this is the broader concept, but with AI, a machine is carrying out a complex task or calculation and mimicking cognitive thought.
 A simple example of AI would be a computer playing chess.

 With machine learning, a computer can gather data and use it as part of a larger, digital neural network; a computer can “learn” as it gathers more information.
 This is the next level of AI, because we’re not just programming a computer to carry out a complex task that appears smart, we’re creating a system where any new data the system gathers actually makes it smarter.